What can you do if you have debts in the USA, but you no longer live here?

 Sometimes depositing funds into an attorney’s trust account can meet the requirement.

 In other words, in most cases almost any asset here in the USA will make a person eligible to be a debtor in bankruptcy. (which chapter you’re eligible for is another matter altogether, and that can get very complicated using foreign currency and expenses).

 Also, although it isn’t a requirement, for practical purposes you also must have a mailing address in the USA where you regularly receive mail.

 Where in the United States Can you File Your Bankruptcy Case (VENUE)?

-In some cases, depending on the reasons why, the US Trustee’s office or the court may excuse physical appearance at the meeting, but this usually requires a showing of medical necessity or military obligations.
+In some cases, depending on the reasons why, the US Trustee’s office or the court may excuse physical appearance at the meeting, but this usually requires a showing of medical necessity or active military obligations.

 Image by Svadilfari